 I had a summer romance in 2021.
 I fell head over heels with a Great Southern town.
 There’s a lot to love about Albany – from its rich history, fantastic foodie scene and incredible scenery that will take your breath away.
 I had a blast discovering the best Albany restaurants.

-Here’s my insider’s guide of all the must visit places and restaurants in Albany:
+Here’s my insider’s guide of all the region’s must visit places and Albany restaurants:

 My absolute #1 brunch crush is Emu Point Café.
 If you can peel your eyes away from the picture-perfect turquoise waters at Emu Point, the café is on point with it’s brekkie offering.
 The calm, shallow waters make Emu Point a great spot for a post-brunch swim.

 My menu pick is the ham hock eggs benny, with super crisp potatoes.
 I kid you not, this is one of my ALL TIME brunch dishes in WA.

 For the vegos and gluten intolerant peeps, Alkaline Café is a great go-to for whole-foods and good coffee.